2006 Ford 400: Practice and qualifying

-With a time of 31.317 seconds, Casey Mears was fastest in the second practice session on Saturday afternoon.
+Casey Mears was fastest with a 31.317-second lap in the second practice session on Saturday afternoon.
 Harvick set the second-quickest lap time and Newman was third.
-Fourth went to Burton, Scott Wimmer came fifth, and Kyle Busch was sixth.
-Kahne, Bowyer, Vickers, and Johnson occupied positions seven through ten.
-Hamlin was the highest-placed Chase driver outside of the top ten in 12th, and Earnhardt recorded the 19th fastest time.
+Burton, Scott Wimmer, Kyle Busch, Kahne, Bowyer, Vickers, and Johnson occupied positions four through ten.
+Hamlin was the highest-placed Chase driver outside of the top ten in 12th, and Earnhardt was 19th-fastest.
 At the end of the second practice session, Travis Kvapil's engine failed.
-Later that day, Burton paced the final practice session with a lap of 31.229 seconds; Newman improved his performance for second, and Kahne was third.
-Martin was fourth-fastest, Kenseth fifth, and his championship rival Johnson sixth.
+Later that day, Burton paced the final practice session with a lap of 31.229 seconds; Newman improved his performance for second, Kahne third, Martin fourth, Kenseth fifth, and his championship rival Johnson sixth.
 Hamlin placed seventh, Robby Gordon eighth, Mears ninth, and Dave Blaney tenth.

 Qualifying results

 Race

 Live television coverage of the race began at 14:01 Eastern Standard Time (UTC+04:00) in the United States on NBC.
 Around the start of the race, weather conditions were clear with the air temperature at 70 F. Jenna Edwards, Miss Florida USA 2007, began pre-race ceremonies with an invocation.
 American Idol season five winner and blues rock singer Taylor Hicks performed the national anthem, and Ford board of directors member Edsel Ford II commanded the drivers to start their engines.
 During the pace laps, Bowyer and Robby Gordon moved to the back of the grid because of engine changes.

 The race commenced at 15:11 local time but one lap was deduced from its scheduled distance because NASCAR located debris on the track between the first and second corners.
 Kahne maintained the lead going into turn one.
-Riggs was passed by Kyle Busch for third but the latter fell to fourth on lap two.
-After starting 15th, Johnson moved to eleventh by the start of the fifth lap.
-Two laps later, Kurt Busch made contact with the wall on the backstretch leaving turn two, ricocheted off it, and Bobby Labonte ran into the rear of his car, causing the first caution to be displayed.
-During the caution, 23 drivers elected to make pit stops for adjustments to their cars.
-Kahne held the lead at the lap-12 restart, followed by his teammate Riggs, Burton, and Kyle Busch.
-On the next lap, Kyle Busch passed Riggs for second.
-Two laps later, the second caution was shown: a flat tire caused Kurt Busch to lose control of his car, and clout the wall leaving turn four, littering the track with debris.
-Under caution, more drivers chose to make pit stops.
-Johnson had a hole at the front of his car punctured by debris from Kurt Busch's car repaired.
+Kyle Busch passed Riggs for third, but the latter fell to fourth on lap two.
+Johnson advanced from 15th to eleventh by the start of the fifth lap.
+Two laps later, Kurt Busch made contact with the backstretch wall as he exited turn two, ricocheted off it, and Bobby Labonte collided with the rear of his car, resulting in the first caution.
+During the caution, 23 drivers made pit stops to make car adjustments.
+At the lap-12 restart, Kahne led his teammate Riggs, Burton, and Kyle Busch.
+Kyle Busch passed Riggs for second on the following lap.
+Two laps later, the second caution was shown: Kurt Busch lost control of his car after a flat tire caused him to strike the wall exiting turn four, littering debris.
+Under caution, more drivers made pit stops.
+Johnson had a frontal hole punctured by debris from Kurt Busch's car repaired.